 Insurers, don’t try to solve this problem alone.

 The solution is collaboration: partnering with experts who have technology purpose-built to consume data quickly and produce intelligence that insurers can readily act on.
 And, I’m not advocating collaboration because I’m at the helm of a company who fills this data gap.
-I saw a lot of pain at RAA in the faces of my insurance friends, and there’s quite honestly just a simple way to solve this.
+I have seen a lot of pain in the faces of my insurance friends, and there’s quite honestly just a simple way to solve this.

 Processing information is a basic need that has become incredibly complex and time consuming for insurers.